- COP30 in the Heart of Belém

 by hannahhughes

-In November 2025, Brazil will host COP30 in the city of Belém, bringing global climate negotiations into the Amazon.
-CAMAMAZON is a two-year, British Academy funded collaborative research project that will follow local and national Brazilian youth, Indigenous Peoples, science and government partners as they mobilise the rainforest to shape collective action at COP30.
+In November 2025, Brazil hosted COP30 in the city of Belém, bringing global climate negotiations into the Amazon.
+CAMAMAZON is a three-year, British Academy funded collaborative research project following the mobilization of Brazilian youth, Indigenous Peoples, scientists and government to shape COP30 and its social and political legacy.